-Pleasant Valley came to be known as the 'Rheims of America,' due to the internationally-recognized excellence of its champagnes and the climactic similarities and soil conditions between the area and the champagne district of France.
-When the U.S. Postal Service opened a branch at the winery in 1870, it used the postmark 'Rheims, NY' until 1945 when rural delivery took its place.
+Because of the internationally recognized excellence of Pleasant Valley Champagnes, and because of the similarities of climatic and soil conditions between the area and the Champagne district of France, Pleasant Valley came to be called the “Rheims of America.”
+When the U.S. Postal Service opened a branch at the winery in 1870, it used the postmark, “Rheims, N.Y.,” which was used until 1945 when rural delivery took its place.